How to get from Cusco to Machu Picchu (Without Trekking)

 Looking along the train tracks across a green metal bridge - the path runs parallel along the right-hand side

-Getting to Machu Picchu by Colectivo + A 10-Hour Hike
+OPTION 2: Getting to Machu Picchu by Colectivo + An 8-Hour Hike

 A slight variation on the route via Hidroelectrica above, this travelling via Ollantaytambo at the heart of the Sacred Valley.